iniakponode/TelmaticApp/README.md

 - This package is expected to contain services that query external databases, but it's not yet fully implemented in the current version of the code.

 ### `db`
+The current version of the app only have a local database created and managed on the phone, the database settup and other related data are in this package.
+It
 - Contains Data Access Objects (DAO) and defines the database schema.
-- Includes the following DAOs:
+- Which Includes the following DAOs:
   - DeviceDAO
   - LastKnownPointDAO
   - LawEstablishedDAO